aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 }
 ```

-#### Change set Validation
+#### Verify the Change Set

-Review this change set to ensure no resources are deleted or re-created.
+Review the change set to ensure no resources are deleted or re-created.
-You find this newly created change set in AWS console for CloudFormation.
-Find `cfn-demo-dynamodb` stack, go to Change sets table, review `create-retain` change set.
+In the AWS console for CloudFormation, find the `cfn-demo-dynamodb` stack, go to the Change Sets table, and review the `create-retain` change set.

 ![create-retain change set](images/create-retain-changes-step2.png)

-If you prefer to use AWS CLI instead of AWS console, run the following command to validate that the `AWS::DynamoDB::Table`,
-`AWS::ApplicationAutoScaling::ScalableTarget`, and `AWS::ApplicationAutoScaling::ScalingPolicy` resources created in step 1, are not replaced in step 2.
+If you prefer to use the AWS CLI instead of the AWS console, using an AWS profile with sufficient permissions, run the following CLI command to verify that the `AWS::DynamoDB::Table`,`AWS::ApplicationAutoScaling::ScalableTarget`, and `AWS::ApplicationAutoScaling::ScalingPolicy` resources created in step 1 were not replaced in step 2:

 ```
-## Validate the changes
 aws cloudformation describe-change-set --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
 ```

+#### Verify the Change Set

-To execute the change set, either use AWS console or run the following AWS CLI command:
+To execute the change set, use the AWS console to execture the Change Set.

+If you prefer to use the AWS CLI instead of the AWS console, using an AWS profile with sufficient permissions run the following AWS CLI command to execute the Change Set:

 ```
-## Execute the change set
 aws cloudformation execute-change-set --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
 ```

-You can follow the execution of the change set in AWS console as below:
+You can follow the execution of the change set in AWS console:

 ![create-retain executing change set](images/create-retain-execute-step2.png)